intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 **nearline**        | `nl`                      | `gcs`         | _Google Cloud Storage_
 **graph**           | `gr`                      | `jg`<br>`fs`  | _JanusGraph_<br>_Firestore_

-<br><br>

-- **monitoring** - The _monitoring_ repository is a transient data store for streaming device data, and is used to monitor field devices in real time.<br><br>Data is streamed into an API endpoint by device controllers (BBC) or a device gateways (EHub) in near-real-time.
+- **monitoring** - The _monitoring_ repository is a transient store for streaming device data.
+The data is used to monitor field devices in real time.<br><br>Data is streamed into an API endpoint by device controllers (BBC) or a device gateways (EHub) in near-real-time.
 Once received at the endpoint the raw data is logged and held in the logging subsystem, and is available for monitoring devices in the **OI dashboard**.<br><br>The data is produced by a rolling appender and purged after about 6 weeks.

 - **analytics** - Datasets in the _analytics_ repository track device performance over time, and enable problem tracing and trend analysis, including predictions.<br><br>Data is consumed from the streaming queue and stored in a relational format.
 The data may be joined with other datasets and accessed through SQL queries for anaytics (OLAP) in the **BI dashboard**.<br><br>Data rows are append-only and never modified.